awareframework/com.awareframework.ios.sensor.battery/README.md

 ### BatterySensor

-* `init(config:MagnetometerSensor.Config?)` : Initializes the magnetometer sensor with the optional configuration.
+* `init(config:BatterySensor.Config?)` : Initializes the battery sensor with the optional configuration.
 * `start()`: Starts the gyroscope sensor with the optional configuration.
 * `stop()`: Stops the service.